vanbako/henad/processors/amber/design/design.md

 - Move instructions set/clear the Z flag (except for address instructions).
 - Address instructions (including LD/ST) do not modify flags, except for MOVD, compare, and test.
-- All 48-bit memory operations are little endian (2 x 24 bit).
+- All 48-bit memory operations are little endian (2 x 24-bit BAU).

 ## TODOS